|Beautiful Alphabet, Hangeul (Korean)|

-October 9 holds a very special place in the hearts of Koreans.
-It is the birthday of Hangeul, the native Korean alphabet invented by King Sejong (reign: 1418-1450).
+October 9 of every year holds a very special place in the hearts of Koreans.
+This year, it is the 568th birthday of hangeul, the native Korean alphabet invented by King Sejong (r.
+1418-1450).

-The name “Hangeul” is made up of two words: Han (한) and Geul (글).
-“Han” means either “big” or “great,” and “Geul” refers to the alphabet; Hangeul, therefore, means “great alphabet”.
+The name ‘hangeul’ is made up of two words: ‘han (한)’ and ‘geul (글)’.
+Han means either “big” or “great,” and geul refers to the alphabet; hangeul, therefore, means “great alphabet”.

 Hangeul is a writing system that involves combining 2 to 4 of the 24 consonants and vowels to form one-syllable blocks.
 Each vowel is made of a line or lines that represent the sky, the earth and people, while consonants reflect the shape of a human mouth during pronunciation.
 Together, they form a total of 40 commonly used letter combinations.

 Photo: Statue of King Sejong the Great centering at the Gwanghwamun Plaza

 Born on May 15, 1397 as the third son of King Taejong (third monarch of the Joseon Dynasty) and Queen Min, and

 inaugurated as the fourth king of the Joseon Dynasty in 1418, he was a leader who put his passion for intellectual pursuits, love for his people, and keen interest in improving the lives of the lower class into action.
 Consequently, the Joseon Dynasty made great strides in various fields during his reign, as well as comforting his subjects in all aspects.